Understanding quantitative cartography and interpolated sources with historic population data

 You should pick a directory structure that makes sense for how you work, but the key thing to bear in mind is to pick a structure that is as futureproof as possible.

-To give a concrete example, I like to store my original datasets in a separate data
+To give a concrete example, I like to store my original datasets in a separate data folder in case I accidentally corrupt my data and need to get a fresh copy.

-folder, leaving the “Create a new folder for this project” box checked.You should now be looking at a fresh ArcGIS Pro project, with the two default layers of a world hillshade and world topo map.
+activity02_africaHistoricPop.workspace folder, leaving the “Create a new folder for this project” box checked.You should now be looking at a fresh ArcGIS Pro project, with the two default layers of a world hillshade and world topo map.

 In this activity, you’ll be working with two kinds of geographic data in this activity: tabular data and feature data.

-file.
+Tabular data refers to data that is saved in table or spreadsheet format.
+Commonly you’ll encounter this as an xls or csv file.
 Tabular data is “geographic” when it contains geographic indicators – such as latitude and longitude or an address – but that doesn’t mean it’s spatial data.
 In order to display it in a GIS like ArcGIS Pro, there are further steps we need to take.
 Right now it’s only describing these geographies.

-).
+Feature data refers to data that is encoded in a spatial format.
+Common spatial formats include the shapefile (shp), GeoJSON (geojoson), and geodatabase (gdb).
 All of these formats contain structured spatial data that can be read inherently by many geographic information systems without any further processing.
 When you load spatial data into ArcGIS Pro, it is automatically recognized and can be instantly plotted as features on the map; hence, feature data.

 Almost always, feature data contains some kind of tabular data as well, usually in the form of an attribute table like the kind you explored extensively in Lab 02.